 At Waimangu there is something for everyone to enjoy.
 Our easy, self-guided walking tours, mainly downhill and flat provide ecology-focused experiences through the craters of the beautiful Waimangu Volcanic Valley.

 Our advanced, self-guided hiking tours offer a wide range of volcanic activity, native plants and birdlife, but with steep hills with some rough ground underfoot, they do require good fitness.

 Arrive at the Waimangu Volcanic Valley Visitors' Centre where we will give you options for your walk time and shuttle bus pick up, together with a guide sheet available in many languages.
 Allow from one hour to two hours for the walk and shuttle option.

 Lake Rotomahana Boat Cruise

 Lake Rotomahana covers 15 craters formed on June 10 1886, during the Tarawera Eruption.
 It has developed since then with little interference from man and combines history, volcanic scenery and natural beauty into a safe and tranquil, undercover, non-physical tour.

 Lake Rotomahana is the newest of all New Zealand's larger, naturally formed lakes – protected as a wildlife refuge, large numbers of birds live here all year round.

-Should you wish to join a guided tour at Waimangu Volcanic Valley you can choose from three different tours ranging from two hours to a full day:
+Should you wish to join a guided tour at Waimangu Volcanic Valley you can choose from two different tours ranging from two hours to a full day: